empathyco/x/packages/x-adapter/README.md

 # x-adapter

-**Empathy Search Adapter** is a library of utils to ease the communication with any API.
+**Empathy Adapter** is a library of utils to ease the communication with any API.

 Some features that it provides: